Looking to pick up some gear this holiday season? Check out HUSTLR’s holiday season shopping guide for the best deals!

 Pros: Easy-to-use plug-and-play mic, high-quality audio, robust storage case

 Cons: Lacks basic tools such as pop filter, shock mount, and boom arm

 This podcast starter kit by Behringer offers everything you need to record high-quality audio at home.
 It is the ultimate out-of-box solution for first-time podcasters.
 The kit includes a 5-input, 2-bus mixer with a preamp and 2-band EQ.
 It also includes the XM8500 microphone, HPM1000 headphones, and a USB audio interface with two inputs and two outputs.

 Additionally, you get a downloadable podcasting software that is compatible with most Windows and Mac devices.
 The only things missing are a pop filter and shock mount.
-Moreover, the kit includes a tripod mic stand that requires relatively more space than a boom arm.
+Moreover, the kit includes a tripod mic stand that requires space.

 Image via Amazon

 Key Highlights: XM8500 microphone, HPM1000 headphones, 2 in/2 out USB audio interface, 5-input 2-bus mixer, downloadable podcasting software

 Pros: All-in-one podcasting starter kit, the mixer includes a 2-band EQ, compatible with most Windows and Mac devices

 Cons: Tripod mic stand require more table space

 It is easy to get overwhelmed by the sheer variety of podcast starter kits available in the market.
 From compact mic and stand kits to elaborate hardware and software packages – there is an endless ocean of options.
 However, you should carefully analyze what each kit offers and how useful it will be for you.